Read Text from Images with C# OCR

 Imports IronOcr

-input.LoadImageFrames("img\Potter.LowQuality.tiff", pageindices)
+input.LoadImageFrames("img\Potter.LowQuality.tiff", pageIndices)

-input.Deskew() ' removes rotation and perspective
+input.Deskew() ' This method helps in removing rotation and perspective to improve OCR accuracy

 Dim result As OcrResult = ocr.Read(input)